airpair/selenium-tutorial-with-java/post.md

 5. Click finish.  *Upon startup, you may see a "Tip of the Day" window pop up.
 Close this.*  **At this point,** you will see an XML file open.
 This XML file is the Maven pom (or Project Object Model).
 The pom is a file dedicated to managing dependencies, and other configurations that your project has, such as plugins, and test goals.

 6. With the Maven pom still open, we are ready to bring in the [Conductor framework](http://conductor.ddavison.io).
-The Conductor Framework is a wrapper around Selenium 2 that is extremely fast to get up and running with Selenium 2, as well as very easy to learn and easy to use.  **In the pom XML file that is open,**  We are going to type the following code under `<version>...</version>`.
+The Conductor Framework is a wrapper around Selenium WebDriver that is extremely fast to get up and running with Selenium WebDriver, as well as very easy to learn and easy to use.  **In the pom XML file that is open,**  We are going to type the following code under `<version>...</version>`.
 ```markup
 <project...>
   ...